 Arepas con Queso from Encanto

-- In a large bowl, very slowly stir together the P.A.N. and warm water.
-Slowly pour the water in a stream while mixing with your hands.
-The dough will come together as your mix to form a thick, putty-like dough.
-It should be soft but hold it's shape.
+- In a large bowl, stir together the P.A.N., butter, milk and salt.
+Stir with your hands until a crumbly mixture comes together.
+Pour in the warm water slowly.
+Pour the water in a stream while mixing with your hands.
+The dough will come together as you mix to form a thick, putty-like dough.
+It should be soft but able to hold its shape.
 If the dough is too sticky, add P.A.N. in one tablespoon increments until it reaches the desired consistency.
 Let the dough rest for 15 minutes in a warm spot.

 - Use your hands to measure out about 2-3 tablespoons of dough.
 Roll the dough between your palms then flatten to be about a quarter inch thick.
 Repeat with a second piece of dough.

-- Sprinkle mozzarella in the center of one piece of dough and place the second piece of dough on top.
-Pinch together the edges and use your palms to press the arepa together.
-The dough should be about a half inch thick.
+- Sprinkle a tablespoon of mozzarella on one flattened piece of dough, then place the second flattened piece on top.
+Pinch the edges together and use your palms to press the arepa together, forming a patty that is about half an inch thick.